k2view-academy/K2View-Academy/articles/AI_fusion/03_evaluation/04-running-tests-and-results.md

 ### Method 3: Export Results

-- Download results as CSV or PDF
+- Export test cases as JSON
+- Export test cases with data snapshots as ZIP
-- Share with stakeholders
+- Share with stakeholders or import into other environments
-- Archive for compliance
-- Analyze in Excel

 ---